grayknight2/mc-docs.zh-cn/articles/storage/scripts/storage-blobs-container-calculate-billing-size-powershell.md

         $Blobs = Get-AzStorageBlob -Context $storageContext -Container $Container.Name -MaxCount $MaxReturn -ContinuationToken $Token if($Blobs -eq $Null) { break }

-        #Set-StrictMode will cause Get-AzureStorageBlob returns result in different data types when there is only one blob
+        #Set-StrictMode will cause Get-AzStorageBlob returns result in different data types when there is only one blob
         if($Blobs.GetType().Name -eq "AzureStorageBlob")
         {
             $Token = $Null